GET READY TO

 Eat whole or minimally processed foods (FULLfoods).

-- 100% natural sugars and sweeteners: Local raw honey, 100% pure maple syrup, unsweetened dates, 100% pure unrefined coconut palm sugar in moderation
+- Raw honey, pure maple syrup and unrefined coconut palm sugar in moderation

 Avoid processed food in general.